Vyridian/vxlisp/Readme.md

 * Everyone has a bias.
 What is yours? - I admit it.
 I love Functional Programming and Test driven development.
 I dislike Imperitive programming, and Object-oriented programming.
 I also dislike vendor lockin, large corporations, and I am horrified by the probable impact of AI.

+* Why Functional Programming instead of Object-Oriented? - The best example is the development of SOAP and REST web services.
+SOAP was the original, Object Oriented web service solution similar to .dll linking.
+It had sophiticated type binding and state management.
+REST on the other hand was a very simplistic system similar to web page calls.
+Soon the practical complexities overwhelmed SOAP and REST grew to replace it.
+Simplicity makes a better product in the end.

 * What are your inspirations? - Obviously, Lisp.
 I was introduced to it in 1987 and it stuck with me.
 More recently: Javascript, Typescript, Scala, Clojure, Clojurescript, Elm, and an obscure XML programming language called NuXML.

 * What are your first principles? - Simplify, Simplify, Simplify.
 Manageability > Readability > Functionality > Performance.
 Simplicity requires the removal of dependencies wherever possible.